Moscow is a vibrant, growing city with plenty to offer expat families, including a viable choice of schools and numerous kindergartens.

 A Saturday morning basketball league is held at AAS and open to all children for a fee, from late November through to January/Feb with a break for Christmas.
 Finally, a very popular baseball league open to all children is held at the AAS on Saturday mornings.
 In all cases, contact the school for further information.

-- The Children in Moscow guide is now available online, as is the latest Living in Moscow relocation guide (can be ordered online).
+- The Children in Moscow guide is now available online.

 - The British Women’s Club (BWC) runs a Family Network group for children (ages 0-12+) of members who should be either British passport holders or spouses of British passport holders.
 They hold regular meetings and activities throughout the year for BWC members and their families, a weekly Toddler Swimming group (ages 0-5+), and a monthly Saturday Club for the 6-12+ group; members can contact each other using the FN contact list.
 Website: www.bwcmoscow.co.uk, email: email@example.com.